I begin this essay with a story:

-Sara Butler, one of the most articulate defenders of the new Catholic position against the ordination of women, basically recognizes that a shift has taken place.
-The first appearance of the “new position” in Catholic circles seems to have appeared in Paul VI’s reply to Anglican Archbishop Donald Coggan of Canterbury, expressing concerns about women’s ordination among Anglicans.
-Butler notes that “the ‘fundamental reasons [the pope] supplied were not those commonly understood to explain the position of the Catholic Church.”16 In response to the assumption of feminist theologians that the [Roman Catholic] Church’s opposition to women’s ordination was based on defective “anthropology,” Butler acknowledges that “until quite recently Catholic theologians generally did explain the Church’s practice, at least in part, by appealing to the difference and the ‘hierarchical’ ordering of the sexes.
+Sara Butler, one of the more articulate defenders of the new Catholic position against the ordination of women, basically recognizes that a shift has taken place.
+The first appearance of the “new position” in Catholic circles appeared in Pope Paul VI’s reply to the Anglican Archbishop Donald Coggan of Canterbury, expressing concerns about women’s ordination among Anglicans.
+Butler notes that “the ‘fundamental reasons [the pope] supplied were not those commonly understood to explain the position of the Catholic Church.”20 In response to the assumption of feminist theologians that the [Roman Catholic] Church’s opposition to women’s ordination was based on defective “anthropology,” Butler acknowledges that “until quite recently Catholic theologians generally did explain the Church’s practice, at least in part, by appealing to the difference and the ‘hierarchical’ ordering of the sexes.
 They appealed as well to the Pauline texts that prohibited women’s public teaching in the Church and their exercise of authority over men.”
 Furthermore, “Many Catholic theologians relied on the teaching of Saint Thomas.”
-However, notes Butler, “Because the contemporary magisterium has abandoned the view that women are unilaterally subject to men, it obviously does not supply this as the reason women cannot be priests.”17 Indeed, Butler is emphatic that contemporary Roman Catholicism affirms women’s “equal rights,” both in society and in the church, devoting an entire chapter to make this point.
-Women can (and do) exercise positions of leadership both in society and in the church, but they cannot be ordained.18 Instead, contemporary Catholics adopt different reasons for the inability of the church to ordain women based on arguments from sacramentality, specifically having to do with Jesus’ choosing of twelve male apostles, and of the necessary resemblance of a male priest to a male Christ when celebrating the eucharist.
-Butler notes that “The fact that Jesus did not choose any women to belong to the Twelve, and that the apostles followed his example by handing on the apostolic church only to men, was seen to be the ‘fundamental reason.’”19 To the best of my knowledge, this new position first appears in Paul VI’s Inter Insigniores, appearing in 1977.
+However, notes Butler, “Because the contemporary magisterium has abandoned the view that women are unilaterally subject to men, it obviously does not supply this as the reason women cannot be priests.”21 Indeed, Butler is emphatic that contemporary Roman Catholicism affirms women’s “equal rights,” both in society and in the church, devoting an entire chapter to make this point.
+Women can (and do) exercise positions of leadership both in society and in the church, but they cannot be ordained.22 Instead, contemporary Catholics adopt different reasons for the inability of the church to ordain women based on arguments from sacramentality, specifically having to do with Jesus’ choosing of twelve male apostles, and of the necessary resemblance of a male priest to a male Christ when celebrating the Eucharist.
+Butler notes that “The fact that Jesus did not choose any women to belong to the Twelve, and that the apostles followed his example by handing on the apostolic church only to men, was seen to be the ‘fundamental reason.’”23 This new position first appeared in Paul VI’s Inter Insigniores, in 1977.
 The new position is followed by John Paul II in Ordinatio sacerdotalis, Mulieris dignitatem, and Ordinatio Sacredotalis.
 Although first formulated by Roman Catholic popes, the new reasons for refusing ordination to women then began to be appealed to in the years following by Orthodox theologians and Anglo-Catholics who opposed women’s ordination.

 The New Protestant Position

-In my own reading, I have found two possible earlier parallels to complementarism.
-Karl Barth’s theology of man and woman is considered one of the great theological contributions of the twentieth century.
-Barth emphasizes the equality and inherent mutual reciprocity of man and woman based on their creation in the image of God.
-Barth sounds like complementarism when he suggests in a well known passage:
+In my own reading, I have found two possible earlier parallels to complementarianism.
+Karl Barth’s theology of men and women is considered one of the great theological contributions of the twentieth century.
+Barth emphasizes the equality and inherent mutual orientation of man and woman based on their creation in the image of God.
+Barth sounds like complementarianism when he suggests in a well known passage:

 But Barth’s point here is not so much hierachical as pointing to the mutual and inherent co-relationality of man and woman while maintaining their distinct identities as male and female.

-In another possible early anticipation of complementarism, Donald Bloesch in 1982 endorsed a view of male headship in his book Is the Bible Sexist? based on his reading of Paul, but then insisted that “Headship as Paul understood this does not mean domination.”
-Bloesch states “Man and woman are not equivalent but complementary,” but also insists “The Bible disclaims the authoritarian headship of patriarchy.”
-In a chapter titled “Women Ministers?”, Bloesch endorsed the ordination of women.
-Although some of the language is similar, Bloesch’s position is clearly not the same as that of the later “complementarians.”26
+In another possible early anticipation of complementarianism, Donald Bloesch in 1982 endorsed a view of male headship in his book Is the Bible Sexist? based on his reading of Paul, but then insisted that “Headship as Paul understood this does not mean domination.”
+Bloesch states, “Man and woman are not equivalent but complementary,” but also insists, “The Bible disclaims the authoritarian headship of patriarchy.”
+In a chapter titled “Women Ministers?,” Bloesch endorsed the ordination of women.
+Although some of the language is similar, Bloesch’s position is clearly not the same as that of the later “complementarians.”33

 Both positions are also in tension with the previous traditional arguments against women’s ordination.
 The more the new positions emphasize the ontological equality of men and women, the more they are in discontinuity with the arguments of the earlier tradition.
 The more they emphasize hierarchy, the more they are in continuity with the previous tradition, but the more they must struggle with logical incoherence in simultaneously speaking of “equality in being,” but “difference of roles.”
-The new Catholic position is more in harmony with the equality of women, but less in continuity with tradition in emphasizing that women can exercise leadership and authority, just not priesthood.
-The new complementarian Protestant position, because it is hierarchical, is more in line with the arguments of tradition, but is less coherent in that it embraces the hierachical stance of the tradition while rejecting its historic reasons for that stance.
+The new Catholic position is more in harmony with the equality of women, but less in continuity with tradition in emphasizing that women can exercise leadership and authority, just not ordination to the priesthood.
+The new complementarian Protestant position, because it is hierarchical, is more compatible with the arguments of tradition, but less coherent in that it embraces the hierachical stance of the tradition while rejecting its historic reasons.

 Another interesting anomaly is that Christology plays a key role in each position, but for opposite reasons.
 The new Catholic position argues that women cannot be ordained because they do not resemble Christ, and only a male priest can resemble Christ.
 The new Protestant position uses an analogy based on a subordinationist understanding of the Trinity to argue that women cannot be ordained because they do resemble Christ insofar as Christ is equal to but subordinate to the Father in the same way that women are equal to but subordinate to men.
 (It is questionable whether such a subordinationist understanding of the Trinity is orthodox.)
 Whether these two sets of Christological arguments are mutually coherent – they obviously are not – it is important to note that in both cases, these are new arguments against the ordination of women.
 One does not find arguments in historic Christian tradition that women cannot be ordained becase they do not resemble Christ.
 One does not find arguments against women’s ordination in the tradition based on analogies with the Son’s subordination in the Trinity.